parsiya/parsiya.net/content/page/CheatSheet.markdown

 - cheatsheet
 ---

 Often I need to do something that I have done many times in the past but I have forgotten how to do it.
-This is a page ~~(or a series of pages if it grows large enough)~~ to complement [my clone](http://parsiya.io) and give me a simple repository of how-tos I can access online.
+This is a page ~~(or a series of pages if it grows large enough)~~ to complement [my clone at parsiya.io](http://parsiya.io) and give me a simple repository of how-tos I can access online.
 In this page you may find those commands and tips that I need from time to time (and usually forget when I need them).

 - [Tar](#tar)
   - [Compressing a directory using tar](#compressing-a-directory-using-tar)